FaDrYL/From0ToPython/src/Fundamental/en_US/Functions_Lambda.md

 Function Recursion is the function call itself.

-An recursion function must has base case to return.
+Recursion functions must have base case to return.
 Otherwise, it will not stop.

 ```Python
 # From "num" add to 0